tsaichen1o/voiceAssistant/docs/project_management_report.md

 We successfully integrated Gemini, via both API and Vertex AI, as the core reasoning engine.
 A prompt orchestration mechanism was developed to manage contextual interactions and enable coherent multi-turn conversations.
 Real-time text generation with partial streaming output was implemented to ensure low-latency, responsive user experiences.

 A modular speech processing framework was designed using multiple open-source components to support flexible and extensible deployment.
-The ASR module utilizes Whisper with streaming compatibility, while the TTS pipeline incorporates SpeechBrain, Coqui TTS, and EdgeTTS.
+The ASR module utilizes Whisper with streaming compatibility, while the TTS pipeline incorporates SpeechBrain, Coqui TTS, and Edge TTS.

 The system supports both voice and text interactions within a unified session framework, ensuring seamless cross-modal experiences.
 A basic web interface and a Redis-backed voice agent flow were developed to manage stateful interactions and support scalability.